UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: More Implementation Details

-\revise{\textbf{Trigger Policies:} \textbf{All Layers (All)} injects observation features at every layer of the LLM backbone. \textbf{Random Layers (Random)} selects a subset of layers uniformly at random for each inference step.
-To ensure a fair comparison, the number of selected layers matches the average number of layers triggered by the Entropy-based policy (e.g., approximately 30\% for LIBERO-Spatial, Object, and Goal, and 20\% for LIBERO-Long). \textbf{Entropy-based (Entropy)} dynamically triggers injection only at specific layers where the uncertainty measured by action entropy exceeds the threshold $\gamma$, targeting moments of high uncertainty.}
+\revise{ \textbf{Trigger Policies.} \textbf{All Layers (All)} injects observation features at every layer of the LLM backbone. \textbf{Random Layers (Random)} selects a subset of layers uniformly at random for each inference step.
+To ensure a fair comparison, the number of selected layers matches the average number of layers triggered by the Entropy policy (\textit{e.g.}, approximately 30\% for LIBERO-Spatial, Object, and Goal, and 20\% for LIBERO-Long). \textbf{Entropy-based (Entropy)} dynamically triggers injection only at layers whose action-entropy uncertainty exceeds the threshold $\gamma$, targeting moments of high uncertainty.}